andresfgc/P4-REMS/README.md

 #### For Properties page
 * Filter-function:
   * I plan to add a filter-function where the user can select only relevant project's properties and another filter-function for the properties's status.

+#### For Tickets page
+* Remove already selected properties:
+  * I plan to remove properties that already have a ticket from the drop-down menu at the top of the add_ticket page.

+* Auto-complete function for slug:
+  * I plan to add an auto-complete function for the slug when using the user interface and not just the administrator interface.
+Right now the user has to right the correct amount to scores between each space inside the title otherwise the program wont save the ticket.

+* Auto-complete function for author:
+  * I plan to add an auto-complete function for the Author field without needing to click the drop-down menu.

+* Overview for draft-tickets:
+  * I plan to add an overview inside the tickets page for tickets that are still drafts.
+Right now only admin users inside the admin interface can see, edit and delete them.

 ### Technologies Used